MennoGuldemond/cookboek/README.md

 ## A dutch cooking recipe website

-This app uses a nodejs back-end that you can find here
+This app uses a nodejs back-end that you can find [here](https://github.com/MennoGuldemond/cookboek-api)

 ## Getting started

-- run "npm install"
+- Run "npm install"
+- Set the environment variables in environment.ts
+- Run the back-end (it should run on localhost:3000 by default)
--
+- Run "npm start"

 ## TODO